akileshthuniki/ollama-infra-cli/BONUS.md

 kubectl get events --field-selector type=Warning | python cli.py run "What do these admission controller errors mean and how to fix them?"
 ```

-### 3. **Context-Aware Troubleshooting**
+### 3. **Configuration Review**
-The AI can analyze configuration files, resource definitions, and events to provide comprehensive diagnosis of deployment issues:
+Sometimes you just need a second pair of eyes on your YAML.
+The AI can spot issues you might miss:

 ```bash
 # Analyze deployment configuration